What is the proposed survey?

 Are there plans to translate the survey?

 The survey is currently available in English, and it has been tested and adjusted for people with English as a second language.
 The survey cannot be translated until a full evaluation has been completed.
-The evaluation is planned to start in March 2017.
+The evaluation has been completed and is available on our website.

 Can the PHOs and practices still use their locally developed patient satisfaction surveys?